MerkulovDaniil/optim/docs/methods/Simplex.md

 \end{align*}
 $$

+## Duality

+There are four possibilities:

+* Both the primal and the dual are infeasible.
+* The primal is infeasible and the dual is unbounded.
+* The primal is unbounded and the dual is infeasible.
+* Both the primal and the dual are feasible and their optimal values are equal.

 ## Idea of simplex algorithm

 * The Simplex Algorithm walks along the edges of the polytope, at every corner choosing the edge that decreases $c^\top x$ most